cdstanford/regex-smt-benchmarks/README.md

 - **boolean_loops** contains regexes where Boolean operations interact with concatenation and iteration, in particular to create nontrivial unsatisfiable regexes.

 - **det_blowup** contains classical regex examples which have small nondeterministic state spaces but blowup when determinized, to test efficiency of derivatives in avoiding determinization.
 For example, these include variants of `(.*a.{k})&(.*b.{k})` where `k` is some positive integer constant.

+- **state_space** contains regexes which have large state spaces (either when converted to automata or when explored incrementally using derivatives).
+These benchmarks were added to this repository in January 2022.
+Many can be immediately determined to be `sat` with direct nonemptiness heuristics, but are intended to push the limits of solvers which do not hardcode an initial nonemptiness check.

 ## External Links